Canterbury Roman Museum: Discovery, protection and display

-The pavement was discovered after World War II bombing on 1 June 1942, and excavations were carried out by Audrey Williams and Sheppard Frere between 1945 and 1946.
+The pavement was discovered after a World War II bombing on 1 June 1942, and excavations were carried out by Audrey Williams and Sheppard Frere between 1945 and 1946.
 Public access was permitted from 1946, and the site was visited by royalty.
 Between 1958 and 1961 it was re-excavated by Dr. F. Jenkins, and the Roman Pavement Museum was established above it.
 The museum was re-established as the Roman Museum in 1994 after refurbishment.
 It is listed at Kent County Council as a scheduled monument, number KE89.
 It was excavated again in 1990 by the Canterbury Archaeological Trust.
 This is the best local example of a Roman townhouse; they found that this masonry building had undergone many alterations over a long period, adding several rooms, corridors and mosaics before abandonment in the 5th century.
 Parts of one of the largest theatres in Britain had been located beneath nearby streets and buildings.
 Substantial elements of public baths have been excavated underneath modern buildings in St Margaret's Street.
 Enigmatic traces of the Forum Basilica can be found under the High Street.

 The museum was designed not only to involve the public in its own history and heritage, but also to commemorate and celebrate the many archaeologists who have been wresting the history of Canterbury from the soil since about 1857, when John Brent became one of the founder members of Kent Archaeological Society.

-As of 2009 Krystyna Matyjaszkiewicz was Gallery Exhibitions manager for Canterbury City Council galleries and museums service.
-She said that the museum aims to show what the Roman city was like, and to reveal the secret city beneath the feet of the visitor, thereby educating the public to appreciate local history.
+The museum aims to show what the Roman city was like, and to reveal the secret city beneath the feet of the visitor, thereby educating the public to appreciate local history.
 Each step by which one descends to the Roman pavement represents 100 years-worth of archaeological layers down to the 300 AD layer of the pavement.
-Ken Reedie has been curator of Canterbury museums since the early 1970s.